lawrennd/old_talks/_neurips/includes/calibration-correlation-of-duplicate-papers.md

 \subsection{Correlation Plots}

-\notes{To visualize the quality score correlation we plot the group 1 papers against the group 2 papers.
+\notes{To visualize the quality score correlation, we plot the group 1 papers against the group 2 papers.
 Here we add a small amount of jitter to ensure points to help visualize points that would otherwise fall on the same position.}